gabvolpe/rc-input-weights/README.md

-# Read-in Layer Sensitivity Experiments
+# Read-in Weight Matrix Sensitivity Experiments

 This repository contains code for a set of three experiments evaluating how changes to the read-in weight matrix of a Reservoir Computin (RC) affect model performance across three distinct systems: Sine Wave, Mackey-Glass, Lorenz.